drmaronese/verbs-autotest/README.md

 This web application view a grid of english irregular verbs in which the user insert the forms of verbs missed.
 By pressing the "Check" button all inserted verbs are checked and corrected if wrong.

-Currently the verbs are archived in a MySQL database on the cloud and in this project isn't present a dockerized MySQL.
+The irregular verbs are imported at the application start in a dockerized MySQL database.

 ## Techonologies